ciotlosm/docs-lovelace/Readme.md

 This is a **hack** that will bind `/lovelace` to **Overview** option in the menu instead of `/states` using javascript.
 It will also set default dashboard for `/` using the same mechanic as **Using UI** method.

-> Forcing your path to `/states` will still load the old dashboard page

 1. Create a new file under your `config/www` folder and name it `lovelace.html`

 Content of `lovelace.html`